What would happen if 20% of your employees got a better offer from your competitor and left? Or, if you got hacked and lost all your files?

 - Wifi is down for a whole day

 - Your presentation doesn't work on older machines

-- Client decides to completely change the project
+- The client decides to change the project completely

 - Your key client left you